 Department of Social Services - Community Care Licensing Division (DSS-CCLD) and regional centers.
-Frequency of Verification:

-Verified upon application for vendorization and at least biennially thereafter.
+Verified upon application for vendorization and ongoing thereafter through oversight and monitoring activities.

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).